History of Saxony: Old Saxony

-Pagan Saxony

-Ptolemy's Geographia, written in the 2nd century, is sometimes considered to contain the first written reference to the Saxons.
+Ptolemy's Geographia, written in the 2nd century, is considered to contain the first written reference to the Saxons.
 Some copies of this text mention a tribe called Saxones in the area to the north of the lower Elbe.
 However, other versions refer to the same tribe as Axones.
 This may be a misspelling of Aviones, the name of a tribe mentioned by Tacitus in his Germania.
 According to this theory, the word "Saxones" was the result of later scribes trying to correct a name that meant nothing to them.

 On the other hand, Schütte, in his analysis of such problems in Ptolemy's Maps of Northern Europe, believed that "Saxones" is correct.
 He notes that the loss of first letters occurs in numerous places in various copies of Ptolemy's work, and also that the manuscripts without "Saxones" are generally inferior overall.
 Schütte also remarks that there was a medieval tradition of calling this area "Old Saxony".
 This view is in line with Bede, who mentions that Old Saxony was near the Rhine, somewhere to the north of the river Lippe, roughly equivalent to Westphalia, the northeastern part of the modern German state of North Rhine Westphalia.

 From the 8th century, the Saxons were divided into four subdivisions (gau): Westphalians, between the Rhine and the Weser; the Engern or Angrians, on both sides of the Weser; the Eastphalians, between the Weser and the Elbe; and the Transalbingians, in what is now Holstein.
 The only one of these names that has been preserved is Westphalians, later given to the inhabitants of the Prussian Province of Westphalia.

 The Frankish King Clovis I (481-511) united the various Frankish tribes, conquered Roman Gaul, and accepted Christianity.
 The new Frankish kingdom was able to bring all the Germanic tribes except the Saxons under its authority and to make them Christian.
 For more than a hundred years there was almost uninterrupted warfare between the Franks and the Saxons.